VOLUNTEERING IN GUATEMALA

-As soon as you arrive in Guatemala, the local coordinator will pick you up from La Aurora International Airport.
-Which is located in the capital city of Guatemala.
-Immediately you will be taken by public transportation to the family home, where you will stay until the end of your project.
+As soon as you arrive in Guatemala, the local coordinator will pick you up from the La Aurora International Airport, which is located in the capital city of Guatemala.
+You will then be taken by public transportation to the family home, where you will stay until the end of your project.

-Depending on what time you arrive, you will have the orientation day the same day or the next day.
-Basically we will tell you in a general way the basic rules of the house and the place where it is located.
-We will also explain the program to be developed.
-You will have a room with bathroom that you will share with other volunteers.
-Also in the house you will have access to the common areas.
+Depending on what time you arrive, you will be given the orientation the same or the next day.
+We will tell you in a general way the basic rules of the house and the place where it’s located.
+We will also explain all details of the program that you will take part in.

 Accommodation in the homes of selected families includes three meals a day.
+You will share a room and a bathroom with other volunteers of the same gender and there will be common areas in the house, as well.
 Each volunteer will also have keys for access to the house.

-Guatemala tends to be warm and temperate.
-Normally you find temperatures of 17.2 ° C. March is the driest month and June is the wettest.
-January has the lowest average temperature of the year, 15.6 ° C. Throughout the year, temperatures usually vary by 2.8 ° C.
+The weather in Guatemala tends to be warm and mild.
+The average temperatures are around 17.2 °C. March is the driest month and June is the wettest.
+January has the lowest average temperature of the year, 15.6 °C. Throughout the year, temperatures usually vary by 2.8 °C.

-Its official currency is Cordoba.
-You can use both local currency and dollars on your trip.
-However, it is recommended that you change the currency in the country of destination.
-You can also go to your bank or withdraw money through credit cards in Guatemala.
+The country’s official currency is Cordoba.
+You can use both local currency and dollars during your trip.
+However, it’s recommended that you exchange the currency in the country of destination.
+You can also go to your bank or withdraw money with credit cards in Guatemala.

-Your flight must have as its final destination La Aurora International Airport, where you will be transferred to the family home according to organization and information given by the coordinator.
+Your flight must have as its final destination the La Aurora International Airport, where you will be picked up and transferred to the family home.

 Flights cost between 600 and 800 euros depending on the season.
-You can find flights on the following airlines: Iberia, Delta, American Airlines, United and Copa.
+You can find flights with the following airlines: Iberia, Delta, American Airlines, United and Copa.

-In Guatemala, you will find many ideal places, surrounded by nature, culture and traditions to enjoy.
-While in Sacatepéquez enjoy a different and unique day, without going too far.
+In Guatemala, you will find many beautiful places surrounded by nature, culture and traditions.
+While in Sacatepéquez, enjoy a unique day without having to go too far.

-Considered one of the best-kept cities in Central America and one of the most attractive places in Sacatepéquez and the most important for Guatemala.
-You can appreciate the architecture of the cathedrals, temples and streets that make you feel that time has not passed.
+Considered one of the best-kept cities in Central America, one of the most attractive places in Sacatepéquez and the most important for Guatemala.
+You can appreciate the architecture of the cathedrals, temples and streets that will make you feel as if time had stopped in past.

-Among the most attractive and visited places of Antigua Guatemala we can mention:
+Among the most attractive and visited places of Antigua Guatemala are:

 CERRO DE LA CRUZ

-You are a lover of photography and would like to know Antigua Guatemala in a unique way, do not miss a walk to Cerro de la Cruz, so called because of the cross that is located on the hill, which gives a unique view of the city.
+If you are a photography lover and would like to get to know Antigua Guatemala in a different way, don’t miss a walk to the Cerro de la Cruz.
+It’s named after the cross that is located on the hill, which gives a unique view of the city.

 TIKAL NATIONAL PARK

-To take a tour of the Tikal National Park is to travel for time.
-It is considered one of the biggest cities of the Mayan civilization.
-Many visitors make the tour in one day, to immerse themselves in this immense and attractive city that hides unique mysteries.
+To take a tour of the Tikal National Park is to travel in time.
+It’s considered one of the biggest cities of the Mayan civilization.
+Many visitors take the whole tour in one day to immerse themselves in this immense and attractive city that hides many mysteries.

 One of the most visited tourist destinations in Guatemala.
-The walks take place in places surrounded by forests.
-The view from its summit is impressive, for its nature and unique landscapes.
+The walks take place in locations surrounded by forests.
+The view from its summit is impressive for its nature and unique landscapes.

-How many hours should I be in the project?
+How many hours a day should I stay in the project?

 Generally we ask volunteers to work a minimum of 3 or 4 hours a day.